Permission to fly in restricted areas

 7. An order confirmation from the party who ordered the flight must be included (if applicable).
 This must substantiate the purpose stated in the application under point 6.
 The order confirmation must not contain sensitive personal data or price information.

-8. If the flight area is to be considered a densely built-up area, a description is also required of how, as a remote pilot, you ensure that you meet the rules and conditions for the category you are flying in with regard to flying over people, crowds and distance to built-up areas.
+8. If the flight area is considered a densely built-up area, a description is also required of how, as a remote pilot, you ensure that you meet the rules and conditions for the category you are flying in with regard to flying over people, crowds and distance to built-up areas.

 Example of a flight area with coordinates in a restricted area: